LMS Implementation Process: A Step‑by‑Step Guide

 Just like any other project, time can make or break your team’s efforts.
 Also, take your time to try LMS before deciding as to what fits them best.
 The two major factors that come to play include:

-- Dedicating enough time to properly tick all the relevant boxed in the list of needs
+1. Dedicating enough time to properly tick all the relevant boxes in the list of needs

-- Make sure trial is not limited.
-This way you can assess if it suits your particular needs before even committing to a learning management system that almost did it for you.
+2. Make sure the trial is not limited.
+This way, you can assess whether it suits your particular needs before committing to a learning management system that almost did it for you.

 Just like any other project plan, last is to test if the LMS is working properly.
 You can do it by performing a user acceptance test.
 You can test the LMS by acting as though you are an actual user, carrying out a range of tasks within the implemented system to make sure, everything goes as per the plan.